⌥+⌃AltPlusCtrl

 Why do the global media key shortcuts sometimes control a different app instead of Spotify?

-Can I control playback speed for podcasts and audiobooks using a keyboard shortcut?
+Can I control podcast playback speed using a keyboard shortcut?

 Playback speed adjustment for podcast and audiobook content lives in the player's speed control menu, which is purely a mouse-driven click target with no keyboard equivalent in the current desktop app, so speeding up or slowing down spoken-word content means clicking the speed indicator near the playback controls directly.

-Is there a shortcut to add the currently playing song to a playlist without using the mouse?
+Is there a shortcut to add the currently playing song to a specific playlist?